imcf-shareables/zeiss-lightsheet-bigstitcher/README.md

 plugin in order to fix the LS7 reader.
 A pre-built `.jar` ready to be used is provided alongside with the script in this repo.

-*Please note: these modifications have been integrated into the upstream code of the MVR plugin but our script has not yet been updated to reflect these changes.
+*Please note: [our modifications to the MVR plugin][4] have been integrated into the upstream code in the meantime, but our script has not yet been updated to reflect these changes.
 We are publishing it here in order to provide reproducibility of the analysis done while the upstream MVR code did not yet include the changes.*

 To activate / use the modified MVR plugin, simply delete the `multiview-reconstruction-*.jar` from your Fiji's `jars/` folder and place the